rwcitek/Docker.hugo-quickstart/README.md

 # Docker.hugo-quickstart
-Docker image of a Hugo server with the Quickstart example included
+Docker image of a Hugo server with the Quickstart example included.

+The image is hosted on [Docker Hub](https://hub.docker.com/repository/docker/rwcitek/hugo-quickstart).

 ## Run a container instance